megamattron/SplinterNet/readme.markdown

 How It Works
 ===

 SplinterNet is a true peer-to-peer network in that it requires physical proximity to other people to transmit messages.
-Currently this happens over close range Bluetooth connections.
+In the current version this happens over a close range Bluetooth connection.
 To illustrate how SplinterNet works, here is an example scenario:

 * You take a picture of a protest happening near your home.
 * Fearing a spread of the protest the government shuts down cellular and Internet access to most citizens.